cjhasselkus/simplified-make/README.md

 ## Execution
 Simply download files onto your system and build using the native *make* program.

-Once built, from any directory with a makefile, build a project by running 537make.
+Once built, from any directory with a makefile, build a project by running simpleMake.

 ## Formatting Requirements